-Coronavirus testing for students and staff
+Coronavirus testing and vaccinations for students and staff

 Queen Mary University of London is taking part in the Government scheme to provide Covid-19 testing for students and staff who are asymptomatic.